 Since the BSRN Toolbox is subject to the GNU General Public License, it is freely available to everyone.
-With the help of the Toolbox, BSRN station scientists as well as data users can easily download and convert station-to-archive files to user-friendly formats by clicking the option "Data", which splits station-to-archive files up into logical records containing parameter names

-20 formats by clicking the option "Data", which splits station-to-archive files up into logical records containing parameter names and units.
-In addition, quality checks can be applied on BSRN files (downloaded from both, ftp and PANGAEA) using the option "Quality check".
+With the help of the toolbox, BSRN station scientists as well as data users can easily download and convert station-to-archive files to user-friendly formats by clicking the option "Data", which splits station-to-archive files up into logical records containing parameter names and units.
+In addition, quality checks can be applied on BSRN files (downloaded from both ftp and PANGAEA) using the option "Quality check".
 All data can be visualized with the free software PanPlot2 (Sieger and Grobe, 2013).

-Some quality issues cannot be easily solved, though.
+Some quality issues cannot be easily solved.
 One prominent example is the case of zero-offsets: Thermophile radiometers are known to suffer a negative bias due to infrared loss to the sky (Dutton et al., 2001).
-Consequently, though physically impossible, negative radiation fluxes/values are often present in nighttime measurements.
-To reduce these so-called "IR loss offsets", BSRN sensors are ventilated (Michalsky et al., 2017) and/or heated artificially.
-However, ventilation sometimes fails or is insufficient to compensate large temperature variations.
-Depending on the location and instrument used, negative nighttime values >-4 W m-2 can just be removed, or in other cases corrections can be made using algorithms that make use of the other co-located data that is part of the BSRN instrument suite (Long et al., 2001; Younkin and Long, 2004).
-However, if the negative bias also occurs - but is not visible - during the day, the BSRN recommends keeping the nighttime negatives in the archived files.
+Consequently, though physically impossible, negative radiation fluxes and values are often present in nighttime measurements.
+To reduce these so-called IR loss offsets, BSRN sensors are ventilated (Michalsky et al., 2017) and/or heated artificially.
+However, ventilation sometimes fails or is insufficient to compensate for large temperature variations.
+Depending on the location and instrument used, nighttime values more negative than -4 W m^{-2} can just be removed, or in other cases corrections can be made using algorithms that make use of colocated pyrgeometer data that are part of the BSRN instrument suite (Dutton et al., 2001; Long et al., 2001; Younkin and Long, 2004).
+However, if the negative bias also occurs but is not evident - during the day, the BSRN recommends keeping the nighttime negatives in the archived files.
 Each individual BSRN customer can then decide how to treat the data depending on the scope and aim of their work.
-Ventilation is also used to help prevent the build-up of ice (e.g., rime or frost) on the sensor windows, though experience within the BSRN community indicates that ice remains an important vulnerability to measurement quality and data retention rates for stations in cold climates (BSRN, 2012).
+Ventilation is also used to help prevent the build-up of ice (e.g., rime

-1although if the sun tracker for DIR and DIF is completely off then DIR = 0 and SumSW = SWD (very good agreement), so there are situations where a perfect match does not indicate high quality data.
-But this test is non-definitive in that failure does not indicate which of the three instruments might be producing the disagreement
+5Although if the sun tracker for DIR and DIF is completely off then DIR = 0 and SumSW = SWD (very good agreement), so there are situations where a perfect match does not indicate high-quality data.
+But this test is non-definitive in that failure does not indicate which of the three instruments might be producing the disagreement.